 Dr Stephanie Young is a Senior Consultant eye surgeon and Director of Ophthalmic Plastic & Reconstructive Surgery at Eagle Eye Centre.
 She is also the Medical Director of Eagle Aesthetics & Surgery, a subsidiary of Eagle Eye Centre.
 She has a special interest in ophthalmic plastic and reconstructive surgery of the eyelids, lacrimal system and orbit.
-She has a special interest in eyelid surgery for functional and cosmetic indications, and treats many patients with droopy eyelids, eyelid malpositions, double eye lid creation and more.
-She is also well-versed in General Ophthalmology and manages conditions such as dry eyes, tearing and cataracts, and performs screening for eye disorders like glaucoma and diabetic retinopathy.
+She is particularly interested in eyelid surgery for functional and cosmetic indications, and treats many patients with droopy eyelids, eyelid malpositions, double eyelid creation and more.
+She is also well-versed in General Ophthalmology and manages conditions such as dry eyes and tearing, and performs screening for eye disorders like cataracts, glaucoma and diabetic retinopathy.

 Dr Young is an Honorary Assistant Adjunct Professor with the National University of Singapore (NUS) Yong Loo Lin School of Medicine and remains a Visiting Consultant at the Ophthalmology Department in National University Hospital (NUH).
 She has obtained Fellowships from The Royal College of Ophthalmologists (London) and Academy of Medicine (Singapore), won the Gold Medal and Book Prize in Ophthalmology, and received a Distinction Award for Ophthalmology-related research for her Undergraduate Research Opportunities Program.

 After completion of her Ophthalmology training at NUH and surgically intensive fellowship in Orbital, Oculofacial surgery and Ophthalmic oncology under Dr Gangadhar Sundar and Prof Shantha Amrith, she spent a year in Samsung Medical Center, in Seoul, South Korea, training with top Oculoplastic surgeons Prof Kim Yoon-Duck and Prof Woo Kyung In.
 During her time in Seoul, she gained significant exposure to functional and aesthetic eyelid surgery, endoscopic lacrimal surgery and complex orbital surgery.